daattali/beautiful-jekyll/aboutme.md

 subtitle: haha
 ---

-My name is Stiven, I spend most my time doing poetry and poetry and listening music.
+My name is Stiven, I spend most my time writing poetry and listening to music.
 Currently in completing the last year of my Joint PHD between Paris and Singapore.

 What else do you need?